-America’s community colleges don’t get nearly as much attention as four-year colleges and universities.
-And yet, 45% of all undergraduate students are enrolled at these institutions of higher learning.
+Community colleges don’t get nearly as much attention as four-year colleges and universities.
+But expensive residential colleges aren’t the best choice for everyone.
+Community colleges are often the better option; in fact, 45% of all undergraduate students are enrolled at these institutions of higher learning.
 Students typically attend community college for 1-3 years.

 A community college can be a great place to start your higher education career.
 Overall, community colleges are a good choice for homeschool students and recent high school graduates.
 Community college makes it easy to transition from high school to college and explore major possibilities, especially if you’re not sure what degree you want.

 If you’ve been homeschooled all your life and have never set foot in a classroom, it can be a little intimidating going to college for the first time.
-Starting out a community college is not such an abrupt change as going off to a university.
-For this reason, a community college is the best place to learn the ropes of succeeding in a college classroom while staying close to the comfort and safety of home.
+Starting out at a local community college or an online community college is not such an abrupt change as going off to a university.
+For this reason, community college lets you learn the ropes of succeeding in a college classroom while staying close to the comfort and safety of home.

-Community college classes are usually smaller, with fewer than 20 students, and most of the core courses are fully transferrable to a university.
-The community college admission process is easier, with no ACT or SAT required, and once you have a two-year degree, you can easily enroll in a baccalaureate program at a university.
-You also get a lot more value for your money when it comes to tuition at a community college compared to a university.
+Community college classes are usually smaller, with fewer than 20 students.
+The admission process consists of a simple application and placement test – no essay, ACT or SAT required.
+Then once you have a two-year degree, you can easily enroll in a baccalaureate program at a university if you want to continue your education.
+Most core courses at the community college are fully transferrable.
+You also get more value for your money when it comes to tuition at a community college compared to a university.

 This infographic contains more facts about the pros of attending community college: